jozefini/finalstore/packages/store/src/__rules__/store.md

 ## Mutation Detection

-The store works **like Immer** - you can mutate state directly and it detects changes automatically.
+The store works **exactly like Immer** - you can mutate state directly at any depth and it detects changes automatically using a sophisticated deep proxy system.

-### ✅ Mutations That Work (Detected Automatically)
+### ✅ All Mutations Work (Detected Automatically)

 ```tsx
 actions: ({ states }) => ({